mongodb/specifications/source/auth/auth.rst

 Human Authentication Flow
 `````````````````````````
-TODO: Why is this section separate?
+The human-in-the-loop authentication flow is

 `MongoCredential`_ Properties